Location: 32.835N 21.51E

 A semi-submerged sliding frame?

 On July 28, 2009, remaining swell from N to NE was seen by the satellite and reported by Google Earth.
-This seems to be a fairly infrequent event.
+This seems to be a fairly infrequent event in summer time.

 A detailed picture of wave action during this 2009 event illustrates the littoral drift (sediment movement along the coast generated by wave action).
 It can be seen that channel 1 is closed by sand accumulation.
 Channel 2 is still open.